SamuelSSan28/go-learning-api/README.md

 - "log", "net/http", "os" come from the Go standard library
 - "study-go/..." are local project packages
 - "github.com/gorilla/mux" is a third‑party dependency (declared in go.mod)

-See more details in CODE_EXPLAINED.md (optional deep dive).

 ### 2) Router: mux.NewRouter()
 Go does not have classes; it has packages, functions, and structs. `mux.NewRouter()` is a function from Gorilla Mux that returns a `*mux.Router` struct instance you use to declare routes.